Fast Shipping5-10 Days to USA by USPS

-The tea leaves of this black tea come from the Tuanjie Dazhai tea base of about 1800 meters altitude located in Cangyuan County.
-It is the mild and humid climatic conditions and the mountains-surrounded geography environment that make this garden be shrouded by clouds all year round.
-Under the nourishment of sufficient water, the tea leaves can keep tender and fresh for a long time.
-Meanwhile, the plenty of rainfall can bring the better color and lustre as well as the better taste to the tea leaves.
+The leaves for this tea come from the Tuanjie Dazhai tea base at about 1800 meters above sea level, located in Cangyuan County.
+The mild, humid climate and mountainous geography allow this garden to be shrouded by clouds year-round, and under sufficient nourishment, the tea leaves here remain tender and fresh for a long time.
+Abundant rainfall also brings better color and luster as well as a superior taste to the tea.

-Except for the superior natural geographical advantages, managers of this tea garden also apply the Modern Science Management to this garden.
-For example, control the distances between tea tress, weed manually in a regular time, or prevent and cure the pest by physical insecticidal lamp and lure board.
+Along with the superior natural geographical advantages, the managers of this tea garden also apply modern science management - as in, they control the distance between tea trees, weed manually at a regular time, and prevent pests and infection by usage of insecticidal lamps and lure boards and other methods.

-The head of this tea garden told us that it has been planting tea tree for 30 years, and the tea trees are now in a stable growth period.
-They will also protect some birds consciously, coupled with the good ecological environment, the pest threat is rarely.
-It is these health management ideas that make the tea garden be certified by the organic detection of EOS, NOP, JAS and China, and can provide more and more delicious and health organic tea.
+The head of this tea garden told us that they have been growing tea for thirty years, and the trees are now in a stable growth period.
+The garden also serves as a reservation for some types of birds, which coupled with the good environment, drastically reduces the threat of pests.
+It is these health management ideas that allowed this garden to pass the organic certifications for EOS, NOP, JAS, and China.

-Do you know someone who has been adhering to do one thing just because of love?
-Ms. Tan, the producer of TeaVivre’s Organic Yunnan Palace Ripened Pu-erh tea, has been dedicated herself to making ripened Pu-erh tea for 30 years.
+Do you know anyone who has devoted themselves to doing one thing, purely out of love?
+Ms. Tan, the producer of Teavivre’s Organic Yunnan Palace-Ripened Pu-erh tea, has dedicated herself to her craft for thirty years.

-When mentioned about ripened Pu-erh, the most important making process is “moisten heaping”, also named secondary fermentation.
-Ms. Tan said: “The fermentation conditions of Pu-erh tea are very strict.
-First of all, there must have a suitable workshop and environment for fermentation.
-Only in a good making environment, the tea will not have sour, bitter, rancid or other strange smells.
-In addition, to make a good Pu-erh tea it needs large-scale fermentation, and the regular moisten heaping needs at least two tons of raw Pu-erh tea.
-On the contrary, if the amount of tea is not enough, the contact area of tea and air is small, the humidity and temperature cannot meet the requirements, and the taste of tea will not be good as well.”
+When asked about ripened Pu-erh tea, she says that the most important stage of production is the “moisten heaping”, or secondary fermentation.
+Ms. Tan told us, “The fermentation conditions of pu-erh are very strict.
+First of all, there must be a suitable workshop and surrounding environment for fermentation, since only in a good environment will the tea not have a sour, bitter, rancid, or otherwise strange smell.
+In addition, a good pu-erh tea requires large-scale fermentation, and the regular ‘moisten heaping’ needs at least two tons of tea for this.
+If there is not enough tea, the contact area between the leaves and the air is too small, and the humidity and temperature cannot meet the requirements - so the taste will not come out as well.”

-When we ask her why she can adhere making ripened Pu-erh for over 30 years, she told us that Pu-erh is her favorite tea and even is a way of life.
-She thinks it is good, deeply in her mind, and she wants to share it with more and more people.
-Since she makes tea by herself, then she will make the most authentic tea, and will let people feel the real taste of Pu-erh.
-Year by year, she has been making tea for 30 years by holding this simple and pure thought
+When we ask why she remains making ripened pu-erh tea after more than 30 years, she told us that pu-erh is both her favorite tea as well as a way of life itself.
+She thinks deep in her mind that it is a true good, and she wants to share it with ever more people.
+She crafts the tea herself and aims to make it the most authentic, so that people will discover the real taste of pu-erh.
+Year after year, she has been making her tea for more than three decades by holding this simple and pure thought.